UK Drug Driving Roadside Test

 What's the drug testing kit the police use

 The drug testing kit that the police use at the roadside is called Drugwipe made by Securetec and distributed in the UK by D.tec International limited.
+The test brand has never been made commercially available for sale.

 Which drugs are tested for on the UK roadside drug test